OWASP/www-project-top-10-low-code-no-code-security-risks/content/2022/en/LCNC-SEC-09-Asset-Management-Failures.md

 | --- | --- | --- | --- |
 | 3 | 2 | 3 | 2 |

+Keeping a clear inventory of applications in an organization is critical to maintaining a healthy ecosystem.
+Since LCNC applications can be developed rapidly and with ease, keeping track of what applications exist, how to maintain them, and who “owns” them becomes challenging.

 ## The Gist

 No-code/low-code applications are easy to create and have relatively low maintenance costs, making them prone to abandonment while remaining active.